-The Citizen Participation process included a variety of efforts to encourage public participation, especially from lower income residents and service providers, in development of the Draft 2021 Action Plan.
+The Citizen Participation process included a variety of efforts to encourage public participation, especially from lower income residents and service providers, in the development of the Draft 2022 Action Plan.
 Two meetings were held during the Action Plan development process to solicit public input.
-The first public meeting was held on March 2, 2021 to solicit input and request participation in the development of the Draft 2021 Action Plan.
-The second meeting, a Public Hearing, was scheduled on June 1, 2021 before the City Council; however, as a result of staff turnover and the Draft 2021 Action Plan not ready to be presented, the meeting was continued for a later date.

-The Public Hearing will be held on July 6, 2021 and will be published in the Appeal-Democrat 30 days prior to the meeting in accordance with the City's Citizen Participation Plan.
-A 30-day public review and comment period will begin on June 11, 2021 and end on July 13, 2021.
+The first public meeting was held via Zoom on February 10, 2022 to solicit input and request participation in the development of the 2022 Action Plan.
+The Public Hearing will be held on July 5, 2022 and will be published in the Appeal-Democrat 30 days prior to the meeting in accordance with the City's Citizen Participation Plan.
+A 30-day public review and comment period will commence on June 24, 2022 and ended on July 24, 2022.

-The meetings were noticed on the City's website, in addition, information regarding the meetings was mailed directly to the City's CDBG Interest List, including public and private service providers and government agencies.
+The meetings were noticed on the City's website, in addition, information regarding the meetings was emailed directly to the City's CDBG Interest List, including public and private service providers and government agencies.

-A summary of the Draft 2021 Action Plan was published on June 11, 2021 in the Appeal Democrat, noting that a Public Hearing will be held on July 6, 2021 to solicit public comment on the Draft 2021 Action Plan.
-The Draft 2021 Action Plan will also be made available on the City's website and in hard copy at both City Hall and the Public Library.
+A summary of the Draft 2022 Action Plan was published on June 23, 2022 in the Appeal Democrat, noting that a Public Hearing will be held on July 19, 2022 to solicit public comment on the Draft 2022 Action Plan.
+The Draft 2022 Action Plan was also made available on the City's website and in hard copy at both City Hall and the Public Library.